 “They will go out of their way to help a student in any way they can to help them reach their goal or whatever the case may be,” said Saville.
 “Both my undergrad and grad school professors not only helped to make me into the professional I am, but more so helped shape me into the person that I am today.
 I could not be where I am today if it was not for them.”

-Saville still keeps in contact with most of her professors; she is also grateful for the life-long friendships she built with many of her classmates.
+Saville still keeps in contact with most of her professors, and she is also grateful for the life-long friendships she built with many of her classmates.

-Saville is an associate athletic trainer at Harrisonburg High School in Harrisonburg, Virginia.
-Each day, she is responsible for caring for the student-athletes at the high school, including injury prevention, rehabilitation of current and existing injuries, as well as emergency care during games and practices if something occurs.
-Throughout a given day, she is seen taping athletes injuries to help aid in their pain levels in order to get them back to their pre-injury level, evaluating new/chronic injuries, and assisting in all aspects of hydration and nutrition to allow athletes to perform at their very best.
+Saville is the head athletic trainer at Harrisonburg High School in Harrisonburg, Virginia, where she is the preceptor for both James Madison University’s and Bridgewater College’s MSAT programs.
+Each day, she is responsible for caring for the student-athletes at the high school, which includes injury prevention, rehabilitation of current and existing injuries, as well as emergency care during games and practices if something occurs.
+Throughout a given day, she is seen taping athletes injuries to help aid in their pain levels in order to get them back to their pre-injury level, evaluating new/chronic injuries and assisting in all aspects of hydration and nutrition to allow athletes to perform at their very best.

 The most rewarding experiences Saville has had in this position are, “seeing the smiles on athletes’ faces after returning from a severe injury and scoring their first basket/touchdown/run, etc. Also, the warm hugs/thank yous/‘Couldn’t have done it without you’ allow you to know that you are in the right place and reaffirm that I made the best career choice for me.”